-There’s a species of ant which is said to cause more pain than any other animal or creature on the planet.
+There’s a species of ant that is said to cause more pain than any other animal or creature on the planet.
 It’s the bullet ant, and it’s so-named because – well – the pain is thought to be similar to that of being shot!

-Ants have the amazing ability to carry up to more than 50x their own bodyweight.
+Ants have the amazing ability to carry up to more than 50x their own body weight.
 If they were the same size as human beings, we’d probably be out of a chance of running the planet!

 Ants, believe it or not, don’t have lungs.
-So how on earth do they breathe?
+So how on Earth do they breathe?
 They take air in through holes in their bodies which tube around.
 It’s a really complex little network that’s truly bizarre.